shaunhwq/visual_comparison/README.md

 - Each file must have the same name as the source file.
 - Files which have the same name across <b><u>ALL</u></b> subdirectories will be retrieved.
 - Images & videos should all have the same size (since we need to overlay/crop and join them)
+- Files in root folder will be excluded

 ### <u> Running the program </u>
 ```